jwworth/jakeworth/content/blog/my-development-roadmap.md

 date: '2020-10-20T00:00:00-06:00'
 ---

-I've been working on a development roadmap for my personal projects, and wanted to share my working process.
+I've been working on a development roadmap for my projects, and wanted to share my process.

 Consider this a recipe to turn an idea into software.
+The purpose of codifying a workflow like this is to make working with me a predictable and thorough experience.
+Writing software is pretty hard; it's a much harder when you don't have a plan.

-Everything here is essentially à la carte– I wouldn't typically do more than this, but I might do less on certain projects of modest scope.
+Everything item here à la carte– I wouldn't typically do more, but I might do less on projects of modest scope.

 ### Introduction